dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_distribute.rst

    This option is only available on distribution methods that support it.

 Density Max
    The point density for the point distribution.
-The units are number of points per square meter.
+The unit is in number of points per square meter.
    This value is multiplied by the values from the *Density Attribute*.

    .. note::